- Energy-efficient living

 When you buy a new appliance or replace an existing one, choosing an energy‑efficient model can save you money on your bills and reduce your energy use without compromising on any of the product features you would expect to enjoy.

 The running costs of your household appliances can add up over time and will impact on your electricity bill for the lifetime of all these products.
 To help you compare, a range of new appliances and electronic equipment have an Energy Rating Label.
+The Energy Rating Label video provides more useful information.
 Considering energy efficiency in addition to purchase price and product features makes good sense, and using appliances efficiently is also important.

 - Reduce running costs and save money on your power bill